nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 ## Introduction
 <p>Doist is a task manager that can accept natural language commands via keyboard.</p>
-<p>This developer guide aims to help developers better understand the design and implementation of Doist to facilitate further contribution of the development of Doist.</p>
+<p>This developer guide aims to help developers better understand the design and implementation of Doist to facilitate further contribution to the development of Doist.</p>

 <br>